clairemr/100-days-of-code/r1-log.md

 Finished first version of memory game, pretty happy with the basic concept Still want to add a restart game button and a win message Got stuck for a bit because I didn't realise Javascript doesn't load in order, so the timeout was messing me up

+### R1D3
+Started a new JS game that I'm building without a tutorial.
+Definitely much slower this way, but I'm finding out which bits I actually know
+Built up to the first loop checking whether blocks in the same row that touch are all the same colour, for loop is getting stuck halfway through

+### R1D4
+Fixed the for loop issue - use let variables and deleted the return that was breaking the loop Extended match function to also check columns
+Spent most of today trying to get the blocks to display properly, can't find a CSS float that pulls them to the bottom Decided to switch tactics and just swap colours on existing divs, then hide the top one - finishing that will be tomorrow's project

+### R1D5
+Fixed the colour swapping for the top blocks of the column Still having issues with the bottom block of the column not disappearing reliably or changing the colours so they don't match properly - tomorrow I'll build a proper check for whether a block is the last one in the column